Melaenornis: Species

 This genus formerly included fewer species.
 The results of a molecular phylogenetic study published in 2010 led to a reorganization of the Old World flycatchers family in which the four species in Bradornis and the single species in Sigelus were merged into Melaenornis.
+The genus formerly included the pale flycatcher and the chat flycatcher.
+Based on a phylogenetic study published in 2023, they were moved to the resurrected genus Agricola.